avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 - Executing synchronous code (instructions that go directly to the execution stack).
 - Processing asynchronous tasks (moving them from the microtask queue and the task queue to the execution stack).

-The event loop and task queue allow the single thread to handle asynchrony efficiently without blocking the main thread.
-However, with only one thread, only one instruction can be executed at a time.
+The event loop and structures used allow the JavaScript engine to handle asynchrony efficiently, without blocking the main thread.
+However, even so, with a single thread, only one instruction can be executed at a time.

-Nevertheless, in situations where tasks that could block the main thread are required (such as processing large volumes of data or complex calculations), JavaScript provides a way to delegate work to other threads using **web workers**.
+What happens when the code needs to do intensive tasks, such as processing large volumes of data or complex computational tasks that are normally synchronous?
+The main thread crashes.
+To solve this, JavaScript provides a way to delegate work to other threads via web workers.

 Therefore, **web workers** are a JavaScript feature that allows scripts to run in the background, on a separate thread from the main execution thread, to avoid blocking the user interface in situations such as:
   - Processing highly intensive tasks.